 The syrup room is a set of machines that are connected and made to work together to produce syrup or a drink that can then be mixed with purified and treated water and with carbon dioxide for food use on request.

 Syrup rooms can be both semi-automatic and automatic and can be both new and used.

 Pasteurization could be envisaged if necessary for the realization of the mixture and then the subsequent cooling of the product.

 The techniques for making syrup rooms are many and vary according to the recipes of the requested products.

 This equipment can also be found used, but the syrup rooms used will first have to be checked and evaluated by the technical team to determine if the process present in them can conform to the production needs.

-Used and new syrup room functioning:
+Used and new syrup room functioning

 All are controlled by an automatic PLC system that brings with it recipes and treatments, temperatures, and timing of work on the product, so provides for different stages of processing and storage times of the material together with the quantities of products to be used to achieve the desired result.